intro-to-data/Lecture02/README.md

 in this repo to reinforce the workflow of importing the data from an external source, in this case CSV.

+The terrific penguin-themed artwork here is by @allison_horst.
+Other artwork come from XKCD, Hadley Wickham, and some screenshots and diagrams by Andy Choens.

 Data originally published in:

     Gorman KB, Williams TD, Fraser WR (2014).
 Ecological sexual dimorphism and environmental variability within a community of Antarctic penguins (genus Pygoscelis).
 PLoS ONE 9(3):e90081. https://doi.org/10.1371/journal.pone.0090081